The Top Technology Trends of 2017

 Companies are expected to increase their spending on software and services - as opposed to hardware - as they all rush to buy technology via the cloud computing model.
 Here, tech is hosted in the vendor's data centre and delivered as a service over the Internet.

 Search Consultancy is a champion for IT evolution and dynamic new innovations!
-We are currently recruiting for a wide range of jobs within the IT sector, focusing on IT & Digital and IT & Business Change.
-Contact your nearest office today to find out more about how Search's team of IT consultants can help you.
+We are currently recruiting for a wide range of jobs within the IT sector so contact your nearest office today to find out more about how Search's team of IT consultants can help you.